pRizz/iota-transaction-spammer-webapp/replay attack.md

 **Virtual - Top Up Attack**

 IOTA leger verification is based on overall consistency of the tangle therefore it is possible to top up the targets account with the same funds that will be removed from their account.
 For example, I have sent 1000Ti ($2,000,000,000 USD) from an address to the same address.
-It is confirmed here as shown in image below this also works for a bunch of transactions outside a bundle.
+It is confirmed here this also works for a bunch of transactions outside a bundle.
 This reduces the upfront cost of the Top up Attack to zero, since the top up value is completely virtual.

-Figure 2 - Consistent Subtangle

 ### Social Engineering Variations
 Using some creativity the attacker can manipulate situations to help allow the attacks described above.
 Here are some examples.